Surjectivity of a Gluing Construction in Special Lagrangian Geometry: Analysis of Blowing-up

-For each $u\in C^k(C;NC)$ and $\rho<\sigma$ we define $|u|^{k,\cyl}_{[\rho,\sigma]}$ as follows.
-We put $t=-\log r$ and $\partial_t=\frac{\partial}{\partial t}$.
-We put $\Sigma=C\cap S^{2m-1}$.
-By the definition of smooth cones $\Sigma$ is a compact submanifold of $S^{2m-1}$.
-We denote by $\nabla_\Sigma$ the Levi-Civita connexion over $\Sigma$ induced from $g_0$.
+For each $u\in C^k(C;NC)$ and $\rho<\si$ we define $|u|^{k,\cyl}_{[\rho,\si]}$ as follows.
+We put $t=-\log r$ and $\d_t=\frac{\d}{\d t}$.
+We put $\Si=C\cap S^{2m-1}$.
+By the definition of smooth cones $\Si$ is a compact submanifold of $S^{2m-1}$.
+We denote by $\nabla_\Si$ the Levi-Civita connexion over $\Si$ induced from $g_0$.
 We put

-If $|u|^{1,\cyl}_{[\rho,\sigma]}$ is sufficient small, then we can define the exponential map $\exp u:C\cap A_{\sigma,\rho}\to A_{\sigma,\rho}$ with respect to the metric $g_{\cyl}$, and the image of $\exp u$ will be a submanifold of $A_{\sigma,\rho}$, which we shall denote by $\graph_{\cyl}u$.
-We put $|{\graph_{\cyl}u}|=\mathcal{H}^m\llcorner\graph_{\cyl}u$ where $\mathcal{H}^m$ denotes the Hausdorff $m$-dimensional measure with respect to the almost Calabi--Yau metric $g$.
+If $|u|^{1,\cyl}_{[\rho,\si]}$ is sufficient small, then we can define the exponential map $\exp u:C\cap A_{\si,\rho}\to A_{\si,\rho}$ with respect to the metric $g_{\cyl}$, and the image of $\exp u$ will be a submanifold of $A_{\si,\rho}$, which we shall denote by $\gr_{\cyl}u$.
+We put $|{\gr_{\cyl}u}|=\mathcal{H}^m\llcorner\gr_{\cyl}u$ where $\mathcal{H}^m$ denotes the Hausdorff $m$-dimensional measure with respect to the almost Calabi--Yau metric $g$.

-We suppose that $(\omega,J,\Omega)$ is an almost Calabi--Yau structure on $B_1$, and $g$ is the almost Calabi--Yau structure on $B_1$.
-From the proof of the author~\cite[Theorem~2.2]{Imagi} we get: \begin{theorem} There exists $\epsilon>0$ depending only on $m$ and $C$ such that if we have
+We suppose that $(\om,J,\Om)$ is an almost Calabi--Yau structure on $B_1$, and $g$ is the almost Calabi--Yau metric on $B_1$.
+From the proof of the author~\cite[Theorem~2.2]{Imagi} we get: \begin{thm}\l{AAS} There exists $\ep>0$ depending only on $m$ and $C$ such that if we have